 An Observational Study of Hepatitis C Virus in Pregnancy (HCV)

-The study is a multi-center observational cohort study of women at participating MFMu network clinical centers.
+The study is a multi-center observational cohort study of women at participating MFMu network clinical centers. in addition, selected centers of the niCHD international and Domestic Pediatric and Maternal HiV Studies network will enroll patients into the HCV study.
 Women who have an HCV antibody positive screen, as determined by the test, before 23.6 weeks gestation will be eligible to enroll in the study. approximately 1,200 seropositive viremic and 600 seropositive non-viremic women are expected to be enrolled in the study.

 The primary outcome is HCV infection of the offspring, where infection is defined by satisfying any one of the following criteria: